 Step 3.
 Upload the Duplicator package to your new (or existing) server

-In this example we will be making an FTP account in SiteGround.
+In this example, we will be making an FTP account in SiteGround.
 Most hosting interfaces differ but the functionality should be similar.

 After you create your FTP login note down the username and password and enter it into your FTP client.
 We will be using the free FTP client Filezilla in this guide.

 After you are successfully logged into your FTP browse the folders to ensure you’re in the public facing folder.
 Most hosts call this folder “public_html” or something similar.
 If you have no folders on your server you are most likely already in the default public folder.
 If you can’t find your default public folder we recommend reaching out to your web host for the exact path.

 Now that we have a fresh public facing folder we’ll upload our Duplicator zip and Duplicator installer.php file.
 This can easily be done by dragging the files over into your FTP client.

 This could take a few minutes depending on the size of your site.
 Most FTP clients will tell you the time remaining during the upload.